dtscienc/proje/README.md

-Easy - Write a function that merges two sorted arrays into a single sorted array Medium - Write a rate limiter class that allows N requests per second and queues the rest Hard - Bug: my binary search function returns the wrong index when there are duplicate values in the array
+Easy - Write a function that merges two sorted arrays into a single sorted array Medium - Write a rate limiter class that allows N requests per second and queues the rest

+Note: for bug fixes, must add the code function that includes the error.
+Otherwise, the system would not work.